 The applicant has provided a residential use that is compatible with the existing neighborhood and introduces new landscaping on the site that currently has none.
 The Design Review Committee reviewed the project on February 28, 2013.
-The DRC is supportive of the contemporary design which has elements that relate to the existing housing stock such as flat roofs and front entrances with plantings in the setback area.
+The DRC is supportive of the contemporary design, which has elements that relate to the existing housing stock such as flat roofs and front entrances with plantings in the setback area.
 However, some residents have concern regarding the contemporary aesthetic.
+The new design has more traditional materials and colors, a flat roof, and expressions similar to the triple-decker building type.
 The DRC made a few suggestions including a review with the Transportation Department regarding the plans for the pedestrian bridge because of the McGrath Highway redevelopment, relocation of the picnic area due to the immediate surroundings, submitting a fencing plan for McGrath Highway, and accent paving within the parking field to better delineate pedestrian pathways.